[ Printer Friendly Version ] [ Report Abuse ]

 By this time my parents got home and using their natural ability to intimidate, introduced themselves.

-“Emilie Hertz-Kluge,” my mother said sharply, looking at him with a critical eyes.
+“Elyse Hertz,” my mother said sharply, looking at him with a critical eyes.
 Although intimidating, she still managed to look kind.
 She held her stiff and extremely straight posture.
 Her arms were crossed coldly and her chin was tilted upwards.

 As quickly as he could, Teddy explained the situation and how he was only here to help me get my “magical” school supplies, which apparently couldn’t just be bought from the local stationary shop.